International Students Requirements & Application

 - Certification of Finances form or letter of sponsorship (accompanied by a certified bank statement).

 If you plan to enter the U.S. on an F-1 or J-1 student visa, you are required to certify that you will have adequate financial support for your program of study at the University of North Dakota.
 Complete support for your entire time of study at UND must be provided.
-Form I-20 or DS-2019 cannot be issued until you have completed this form satisfactorily and returned it to the Office of International Programs.
+Form I-20 or DS-2019 cannot be issued until you have completed this form satisfactorily and returned it to the International Center.
 Information provided must be no more than six months old at the time of enrollment.

 To demonstrate that you possess this advanced proficiency in English, you must have any one of the following: